scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 Explanation:
 - The `hash` in this problem stores a number as unique key and the number of times it occurs as the value.
-- I initialized all the variables outside of the loop, for funsies.
+- I initialized all the variables outside of the loop.
+It isn't necessary to do it this way, I just felt like it.
 - The `for` loop is the main scene of this algorithm.
 I iterate over all of the numbers in the input array.
   - The current number is stored in the `current` variable.
   - The first `if` block checks if the current number is in the hash table.
 If so, we increase it's value by 1.
 If not, we initialize it to be 1.